The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Introduction

-Throughout this paper, we assume a flat $\Lambda$CDM universe ($\Omega_m$, $\Omega_{\Lambda}$, $\sigma_8$)= (0.25; 0.75; 0.9).
-Galaxy magnitudes are given in the AB system and, unless otherwise stated, computed assuming $h\equiv H_0/100\, {\rm km\, s^{-1} Mpc^{-1} }=1 $. $\sigma_8$ value.
-We note, however, that this choice has little impact on our analysis, since our results can be rescaled to different values of $\sigma_8$ more consistent with current cosmological constraints.
+Throughout this paper we assume a flat $\Lambda$CDM universe ($\Omega_m$, $\Omega_{\Lambda}$, $\sigma_8$)= (0.25; 0.75; 0.9).
+Galaxy magnitudes are given in the AB system and, unless otherwise stated, computed assuming $h\equiv H_0/100\, {\rm km\, s^{-1} Mpc^{-1} }=1 $.The high value of $\sigma_8$ has little impact on our analysis since our results can be rescaled to different values of $\sigma_8$ that are more consistent with current cosmological constraints.
 The dependence of the magnitude upon $h$ is expressed as $M=M_h-5 \log(h)$, where $M_h$ is the absolute magnitude computed for a given $h$ value.